 State and local contributions plans will identify necessary infrastructure and the contribution rates that will be applied to development to fund that infrastructure.

-Individual Precinct Plans
+Individual Precinct Plans - Initial precincts

-Individual Precinct Plans will be developed under the new Aerotropolis SEPP to provide more detailed outcomes for each precinct.
-These plans will also include Indicative Layout Plans.
+Individual Precinct Plans will be developed under the new Aerotropolis SEPP to provide more detailed outcomes for each initial precinct.

 Western Sydney Aerotropolis Development Control Plan - Phase 2